HullSeals/HalpyBOT/CONTRIBUTING.md

 An example of a correctly branch names is `feature/halpy-6`

-Implementations of minor functions _may_ be included in the branch of a more major function, if creating a seperate branch for it would be too cumbersome.
+Implementations of minor functions _may_ be included in the branch of a more major function, if creating a separate branch would be exceptionally cumbersome.
 Keep the guidelines for commit messages in mind.

 ### Merge requests names